Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Be Flexible, Creative, and Open to Input

 There are often more ways to achieve the same outcome than you might initially think.
-You might know exactly what you want your revamped agreement to say, but your partner or metamour might have an even better alternative idea you’ve never thought of.
+You might know exactly what you want your revamped poly relationship agreement to say, but your partner or metamour might have an even better alternative idea you’ve never thought of.

 Stay flexible, stay curious, and don’t forget that your ultimate goal is the health, happiness, and wellbeing of everyone in your relationship or network.